By Ali McPherson

 I want to emphasize that BlackWomenToo is going to be forever expanding and growing.
 As the conditions for Black women and girls are shifting and changing, we’re hoping to capture both injustice and joy, and more importantly support their leadership in their own communities.
 Look at what happened in Binghamton recently, which we created a campaign around.

 If people are looking for a place to organize their political thoughts and be connected to a political organization, Color Of Change and BlackWomenToo is a good connection.
-Join us as member, if you’re ready to be changemakers in your community and create wins for folks.
+Join us as members, if you’re ready to be changemakers in your community and create wins for folks.